-- (a) Base Offense Level: 12

-- (b) Cross Reference

-- (1) If the offense involved unlawfully manufacturing a controlled substance, or attempting to manufacture a controlled substance unlawfully, apply §2D1.1 (Unlawful Manufacturing, Importing, Exporting, Trafficking) if the resulting offense level is greater than that determined above.
+- (a) Base Offense Level (Apply the greater): - (1) 12, if the defendant intended to manufacture a controlled substance or knew or believed the prohibited equipment was to be used to manufacture a controlled substance; or - (2) 9, if the defendant had reasonable cause to believe the prohibited equipment was to be used to manufacture a controlled substance. - (b) Cross Reference - If the offense involved unlawfully manufacturing a controlled substance, or attempting to manufacture a controlled substance unlawfully, apply \$2D1.1 (Unlawful Manufacturing, Importing, Exporting, Trafficking) if the resulting offense level is greater than that determined above.